Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 ### `Instance:IsDescendantOf(ancestor: Instance): bool`
 IsDescendantOf returns whether the instance of a descendant of *ancestor*.

+### `Instance[sym.Desc]: RootDesc | nil`
+Desc is the descriptor being used by the instance.
+Descriptors are inherited; if the instance has no descriptor, then each ancestor of the instance is searched until a descriptor is found.
+If none are still found, then the global descriptor is returned.
+If there is no global descriptor, then nil is returned.

+Getting Desc will return either a RootDesc, or nil.

+When setting Desc, the value can be a RootDesc, false, or nil.
+Setting to Desc sets the descriptor only for the current instance.

+- Setting to a RootDesc will set the descriptor directly for the current instance, which may be inherited.
+- Setting to nil will cause the instance to have no direct descriptor, and the descriptor will be inherited.
+- Setting to false will "block", forcing the instance to have no descriptor.
+  This behaves sort of like a RootDesc that is empty; there is no descriptor, but this state will not inherit, and can be inherited.

+### `Instance[sym.IsService]: bool`
+IsService indicates whether the instance is a service, such as Workspace or Lighting.
+This is used by some formats to determine how to encode and decode the instance.

+### `Instance[sym.RawDesc]: RootDesc | bool | nil`
+RawDesc is similar to Desc, except that it considers only the direct descriptor of the current instance.

+Getting RawDesc will return a RootDesc if the instance has a descriptor assigned, false if the descriptor is blocked, or nil if no descriptor is assigned.

+Setting RawDesc behaves the same as setting Desc.

+### `Instance[sym.Reference]: string`
+Reference is a string used to refer to the instance from within a DataModel.
+Certain formats use this to encode a reference to an instance.
+For example, the RBXMX format will generate random UUIDs for its references (e.g.
+"RBX8B658F72923F487FAE2F7437482EF16D").

 ## DataModel type
 The `DataModel` type is a subclass of Instance, so it has the same general behavior as Instances, with several differences: